The Jerky Boys 2

 Jerky Boys 2 is the second comedy album released by prank call artists, the Jerky Boys.
 The album was released on August 16, 1994, and was the final Jerky Boys album released on the Select Records label, distributed by Atlantic Records.
 Like their debut album, it also went Platinum.
-This album was also nominated for a Grammy Award at the 1995's Grammy's for Best Comedy Album, but lost to Sam Kinison's Live From Hell.
+This album was also nominated for a Grammy Award in 1995 for Best Spoken Comedy Album, but lost to Sam Kinison's Live From Hell.